asiminah/asiminah.github.io/_projects/techwritingmath.md

 (Spring Recess is March 16-22, 2025.)

-**Writing Center:** Personalized support is available for all your writing projects.
-Bring your questions, plans, or drafts to the center and talk them through with a fellow UConn student.
-You can make an appointment or drop in (see [here](https://writingcenter.uconn.edu) for hours and policies).
-We offer synchronous online sessions and asynchronous written feedback too.
-All services are free, and all are welcome.

 **Student conduct code:** Students are expected to conduct themselves in accordance with UConn’s [Student Conduct Code](https://community.uconn.edu/the-student-code/).